loup-brun/site-colloque-anthologie-2022/content/hackathon.en.md

 {{</ faq >}}

 {{< faq "Prize" >}}
-Participants will be asked to vote for their favourite project and a financial grant will be offered to the winning project.
+Participants will be asked to vote for their favourite project and a grant will be offered to students in order to develop/realize the winning project.
 {{</ faq >}}